Ma Rulong (Qing general): Surrender to the Qing

 There is evidence that Ma Dexin, Ma Rulong & the Hui forces with them only pretended to surrender (in 1862) in order to gain access to the city of Kunming.
 Even after their supposed capitulation to the Qing; Ma Rulong continued to issue proclamations using his seal "Generalissimo of the Three Directions" while Ma Dexin refused to accept the Civil title granted to him; not wanting to be associated with the Qing regime.
 The Hui rebels taunted the Hui who hadn't joined the rebellion as being fake Hui (jia Huizi).
 Taiwanese researcher Li Shoukong asserts that in responding to the Qing offer for surrender; Ma Rulong acted hastily with no plan or thought other than to gain access to the Walled city of Kunming.
 Many Hui rebels had employed a similar tactic in the early years of the rebellion.

 To test his loyalty Ma Rulong was sent to pacify the disgruntled magistrate of Lin'an (in Southern Yunnan).
 A few weeks after Ma Rulong left the city; rebel forces led by Ma Rong and Ma Liansheng stormed Kunming & captured it.
 Ma Rulong's forces had come to believe that he could no longer be trusted to achieve their goal of uniting under a single rebel government.
 Seeking to join Du Wenxiu and unite in opposition to the Qing; the Hui raised the white banner of the Pingnan State, dropped regional references and began to refer to themselves from this point on as Muslims.
 In 1863 Ma Dexin declared himself "King-Who-Pacifies-the-South (Pingnan Wang)", seized the official seals & stopped using the Qing reign year when dating documents.
 Ma Dexin hoped to keep the rebel forces united under him until he could hand over control to Du Wenxiu.

 Ma Rulong immediately rushed back to Kunming, His former followers rebuked him from the city walls and told him that "If you only crave to be an official with no thought for your fellow Muslims, you should return to [your home in] Guanyi."
 Ma Rulong attacked the city along with Qing forces; ordered Ma Dexin to give up his seals of office & placed him under house arrest.

 Reason's for Ma's unpopularity

-There were 2 reasons for Ma's sudden unpopularity among the Yunnanese Muslims: